Quick Click to Jump to: Deb's Story | Deb's Professional Bio | Deb's Credentials

 Who cares deeply about her family, about the world, about other people––but struggles to turn that same care toward herself.

-I see the woman who's been doing the work for years–– therapy, spiritual practice, personal growth––and still doesn't feel whole or healed.
 Who understands the concepts intellectually but can't seem to live them.
 Who's frustrated because she knows better but still can't seem to do better.

 I see the woman who's secretly wishing someone would show up for her the way she shows up for everyone else.